kwaldenphd/tidy-data-principles/README.md

 Spreadsheet software programs are another commonly-used tool for interacting with structured data.
 Some spreadsheet programs like Microsoft Office's Excel or Apple's Numbers are proprietary software installed on a local computer.
 Other proprietary spreadsheet programs like Google Sheets run online and are not installed locally.
 Open-source spreadsheet programs include OpenOffice's Calc and LibreOffice's Calc.

 <blockquote>Q7: Describe a past experience working with a spreadsheet program.
 What were you trying to do?
 How did it go?
-What was your overall feeling about working with data in a spreadsheet program?</blockquote>
+What were some of your overall impressions about working with data in a spreadsheet program?</blockquote>

 There are two options for the next section of the lab- working in Google Sheets or Microsoft Excel.
 You are only expected to complete one of those options.
 For either option, the workflow covered in this section of the lab loads individual tables into a workbook and uses spreadsheet program tools to interact with and clean (or "tidy") the data.